 The Bonneville Power Administration, a division of the U.S. Department of Energy, sells the output of 31 federal hydroelectric dams and one non-federal nuclear power plant, all located in the Columbia River Basin.
 Bonneville, based in Portland, also owns and operates about 15,000 miles of high-voltage transmission lines in the Pacific Northwest, accounting for about 80 percent of the regional total.
 The dams are operated by the U.S. Army Corps of Engineers or the U.S. Bureau of Reclamation.
 The nuclear plant, the Columbia Generating Station at Hanford, Washington, is owned and operated by Energy Northwest, a joint operating agency comprising 18 public utilities in Washington.

 Bonneville is the largest supplier of electricity in the Pacific Northwest.
 The federal dams and nuclear plant, plus power Bonneville buys on a regular basis from other suppliers, comprise the Federal Columbia River Power System.
 Bonneville buys electricity from other suppliers because it is required by law to provide all of the power its public utility customers ask for, and that load is more than the federal system can generate.
-However, beginning in 2011 Bonneville plans to limit its sales to the output of the federal power system except for those customer utilities that specifically ask Bonneville to buy additional power on their behalf.
+However, beginning in 2011 Bonneville limited its sales to the output of the federal power system except for those customer utilities that specifically ask Bonneville to buy additional power on their behalf.

 Historically, Bonneville’s electricity was among the lowest-cost power in the nation.
 Bonneville’s customers —there are more than 120 — primarily are electric utilities in the Northwest, which in turn sell the power to their customers.
 Bonneville also sells electricity to utilities in the Southwest, but most of that power is surplus to Northwest needs.
 By law, Bonneville sells its power first to public utilities, then to others.
 Also by law, Bonneville sells power for the cost of its generation, not for profit.
 Periodically, Bonneville sold power directly to a few large industrial customers in the Northwest, which included 10 aluminum smelters, an aluminum fabrication plant, three chemical companies and a paper mill.
 Over time, though, these sales diminished as the result of rate increases at Bonneville and declining aluminum prices worldwide that made those plants increasingly uncompetitive.